robinhuiser/aks-devops-terraform/README.md

+# Notes

-# Notes Udemy training AKS with Azure DevOps and Terraform
+My notes for the Udemy training [AKS with Azure DevOps and Terraform](https://www.udemy.com/course/azure-kubernetes-service-with-azure-devops-and-terraform).